 Intensive Summer Workshops

-A typical workshop includes 10-15 participants and we are able to host two workshops at a time in our facilities.
-Sessions begin with dinner on Sunday night and conclude before lunch on Saturday.
+A typical workshop includes 8-12 participants and we are able to host two workshops at a time in our facilities.
+Sessions begin with dinner on arrival night and conclude before lunch on the final day.
 Workshops are open to anyone 18 or older and working at any level from beginners to advanced professionals.
 Enrollment is on a first-come first-served basis.

 The cost to take a workshop includes tuition, room & board, and materials fees.
 We offer on-campus housing in a private (single) or double (shared with one other person) room.
 Room availability is limited and filled on a first-come, first-served basis.
 If you do not need housing, you may register as a day student at a reduced rate.
 Whether staying on campus or off, all meals are included and prepared by the Quarry Fine Dining restaurant.
 Fees for materials and supplies will vary for each studio and can range from $25-$100.